mpetason/launchpad-reports/README.md

 Requirements: launchpadlib

-Update cache directory: cachedir = "/home/{user}/.launchpadlib/cache/"
+Create a cache directory: cachedir = "./launchpadlib/cache/"

 The purpose of this script is to pull bugs created by a list of users and a date range.